-Participating in a balanced fitness program contributes to well being at every age, but it’s vital for seniors.
-According to the Mayo Clinic, regular exercise helps control blood pressure, body weight, and cholesterol levels.
-It reduces the risks of hardening of the arteries, heart attack, and stroke.
-What’s more, exercise strengthens muscles, tendons, ligaments, and bones to help fight osteoporosis.
-Keeping your body strong and limber reduces the risk of injury and allows you to continue to enjoy the kinds of activities you’ve enjoyed your entire life.
-Staying healthy will help you maintain your independence.
+Participating in a balanced fitness program contributes to your well-being at every age — and regular exercise is vital for older adults.
+Regular exercise can help control your blood pressure, body weight, and cholesterol levels.
+It reduces your risk of hardened arteries, heart attack, and stroke.
+It also strengthens your muscles, tendons, ligaments, and bones to help fight osteoporosis and lower your risk of falling or other injury.
+Keeping your body strong and limber can help you maintain your independence as you age.
+It allows you to continue the kinds of activities you’ve enjoyed your entire life.

-Any activity that increases your heart rate helps build endurance.
-And it doesn’t take long to make significant changes.
-After as few as six weeks of consistent exercise, you should notice that you’re more comfortable during exercise as well as when going about your day-to-day activities.
+Any activity that increases your heart rate helps build aerobic endurance.
+It doesn’t take long to see significant changes.
+After just six weeks of consistent exercise, you should feel noticeably more comfortable while working out and going about your day-to-day activities.

 - tai chi

 - square dancing

 If you’re aged 65 or older, the Centers for Disease Control and Prevention (CDC) recommend getting at least 150 minutes of moderate-intensity aerobic activity per week — or 75 minutes of vigorous-intensity aerobic activity.

 Even small changes to your overall muscle strength can have a huge impact on your life.
 Carrying groceries, climbing stairs, and getting up out of a chair all require muscle strength.
 If you’re 65 or older, the CDC recommends participating in strength-training workouts at least twice a week.